sudhanshuptl/MeraProduct/README.md

 # Install project dependencies
 npm install

 # Build the extension.
-This creates the `dist` folder.
+This creates the `dist` folder with proper icons.
-npm run build
+npm run build:simple
 ```

 ### 3. Load the Extension in Chrome